mxbranch/rot13/README.md

 > rot13 -read="testfile.txt" -write="output.txt"
 ```

-## Description
+## Why

 *rot13* is a standard shift cipher which shifts letters 13 places through the alphabet - ensuring that the same function can be used to encode and decode text. *rot13* is most often used as a technique for disguising spoilers in communication methods that don't have a built-in method for hiding text.
-I made this utility because it was a reasonable way to learn some of the go toolkit and also because having a command line utility for this seemed fun!